A colored sl(N)-homology for links in S^3: Chain Complexes Associated to Knotted MOY Graphs

 \subsection{Explicit forms of the differential maps}

-In the proof of the invariance of the $\mathfrak{sl}(N)$-homology, we need to use explicit forms of the differential maps in the chain complexes defined in the previous two subsections.
+In the proof of the invariance of the $\mathfrak{sl}(N)$ homology, we need to use explicit forms of the differential maps in the chain complexes defined in the previous two subsections.
 In this subsection, we give one construction of such explicit forms.
 (There are more than one explicit constructions of the same differential maps.
-See e.g. \cite[Figure 17]{Mackaay-Stosic-Vaz2}.)
+See for example \cite[Figure 17]{Mackaay-Stosic-Vaz2}.)